Short-Term Rental Guide

 Short-term rental (STR) refers to the rental of any dwelling unit or bedroom as residential accommodation for a duration of less than 27 consecutive days.
 Short-term rentals are allowed within certain parameters, and there are rules and regulations you must follow to legally rent out your residence on a short-term basis.
-See Section 4.60 of the Brookline By-Laws.
+For more detailed By-Law information click the following links: Zoning By-Law and General By-Law.
 First you must determine if you meet the eligibility requirements.

 Owners who rent short term need to register with the State Department of Revenue (DOR) to pay the tax.
 DOR will issue guidance shortly on how to sign up and pay the tax.
-Information available at https://www.mass.gov/info-details/room-occupancy-excise-tax or (800) 392-6089.
+Information available at the Mass.
+Department of Revenue or (800) 392-6089.
 Most hosting platforms will collect and handle the tax with the payment.
 The law also requires owners to notify their insurer and maintain liability insurance of not less than $1,000,000.

 Are you eligible?

 The operator of a short-term rental must meet ALL of the following criteria in order to be eligible:

 a.
 The Short-Term Rental Unit cannot be subject to any local, state, or federal income-eligible or income-restricted program that is designated as below market rate housing.

 b.
 The Short-Term Rental Unit shall not be subject to any outstanding building, sanitary, zoning, or fire code violations, orders of abatement, stop work orders, or other requirements, laws or regulations that prohibit the Operator from offering the residential unit as a Short-Term Rental.

 c.
 The Short-Term Rental Unit shall not be in arrears regarding any municipal or state taxes, fines or fees.
 Short-Term Rentals, Short-Term Rental Operators, and Short-Term Rental Certificates of Registration are subject to Article 4.7 of the Town's General By-laws.